 This heart-healthy pumpkin bread is made whole grain spelt flour and extra-virgin olive oil!
 Sweetened with pure pumpkin and maple syrup, it’s perfect for breakfast or as a snack, but could also be topped with some glaze for an irresistible dessert!

-I love this recipe because not only is a real treat, it’s also made with wholesome ingredients such as whole grain spelt flour, pumpkin puree, and extra-virgin olive.
+I love this recipe because not only is it a real treat, it’s also made with wholesome ingredients such as whole grain spelt flour, pumpkin puree, and extra-virgin olive.
 And although it is a sweet treat, the only added sweetener is maple syrup.

-An Undeniably Healthy Fat: Extra Virgin Olive Oil
+An Undeniably Nutritious Oil

 Spotlight on Spelt